 - Court fines and restitution

-- Student loans
+- Student loans may not be automatically discharged

 - Personal injury debts or judgments, if caused by the debtor driving while intoxicated

 Most individuals who file for bankruptcy experienced a major life event that caused sudden financial problems, which is why bankruptcy is structured to provide you with a fresh start following a discharge.
+A bankruptcy attorney in Spindale can tell you more.

 Filing for Chapter 13 Bankruptcy

-Debtors in Spindale who can pay something back to their creditors but need time to restructure their finances can file a Chapter 13 bankruptcy petition.
-Instead of completely discharging your debts, Chapter 13 allows you to reorganize your finances so that you can more easily pay some of your creditors, meaning you can set up new and more affordable payment arrangements with them.
+Instead of completely discharging your debts, this type of bankruptcy allows you to reorganize your finances so that you can more easily pay some of your creditors, meaning you can set up new and more affordable payment arrangements with them.

 Some of your debts will be discharged in the process.
 Our lawyer can advise you of which debts qualify.
-You will have several meetings and hearings during your Chapter 13 filing, as the trustee will evaluate your progress and recommend revisions to your plan if necessary.
+You will have several meetings and hearings during your bankruptcy filing, as the trustee will evaluate your progress and recommend revisions to your plan if necessary.
 You will create a monthly payment plan with the bankruptcy court.

 We Can Negotiate for Lower Interest Rates, Debt Reduction